pierrebear6/project1-environment-classification/README.md

 ## Machine Learning Model

 **Model Selection:**
-As this projects primary focus is data gathering, cleaning and analyzing, I'll select a commonly used classification algorithm such as SVMs.
+As this project's primary focus is data gathering, cleaning, and analyzing, I'll select a commonly used classification algorithm such as SVMs.

 **Validation:**

-A grid search kfold cross validation method will be used to validate the model during training.
+A grid search kfold cross-validation method will be used to validate the model during training.

 ## Results